RT-PCR Test v/s CT Scan – Which Is A Better Choice?

 As the surge in COVID-19 cases in India continues, the general public must educate themselves about the prescribed tests, scans and biomarker findings.
 Considering the raging COVID-19 pandemic, doctors aim to treat mild to moderate cases without the need to hospitalize the patient.

 Mild COVID-19 symptoms can be fever, dry cough, headache, loss of taste and smell with oxygen levels in COVID patients more than 95%.
-As the oxygen level falls, they need a CT scan for COVID-19 and it likely becomes a case of hospitalisation.
+As the oxygen level falls, they are more likely to become be hospitalised.
 Before that, let us know more about COVID testing in India.
 The most reliable and researched test is the RT-PCR COVID test to diagnose whether the patient is positive or negative for coronavirus.

-Real-time reverse transcription-polymerase chain reaction abbreviated as RT-PCR is a qualitative test to detect the presence of coronavirus in a person’s respiratory tract.
+Real-time reverse Transcription-Polymerase Chain reaction (RT-PCR) is a qualitative test to detect the presence of coronavirus in a person’s respiratory tract.
 The test involves collecting nasopharyngeal (nose) or oropharyngeal (throat) swabs from COVID-19 suspected people.
 RT-PCR is an advanced tool to amplify a selected nucleic acid fragment (sample) and detect SARS-CoV-2 RNA, the coronavirus.

 One can get access to this test via in-home or in-lab services.
 While laboratory testing requires a visit, COVID testing at home is an easy method that eliminates the transportation hassle.
 A testing certified person will come from a registered laboratory to collect your sample and take it back to the lab for testing.
 It takes a maximum of 48 hours to deliver results and one can access their COVID-19 report online.
 It is available at both government and private hospitals or laboratories, where the cost varies from INR 700-1800, subjective to the state and the private lab.